Adder Technology

-Adder Technology is a manufacturer of information technology hardware based in Cambridge, England, UK.
-It is the largest producer of keyboard, video, mouse (KVM) controllers in Europe.
+Adder Technology is a British manufacturer of computer hardware peripherals based in Cambridge, England, UK.
+Founded in 1984 by Adrian Dickens, the company specializes in of keyboard, video, mouse (KVM) controllers.
+It is among the leading producers of KVM controllers in Europe.

+The company has US, UK, Germany, Netherlands, and Singapore offices and a global distribution network.
+Some 60% of its production is exported to Europe and the United States.

 History

-The company began in 1984 as Adder Publishing and was rebranded as Adder Technology in 1986.
+The company was founded in 1984 as Adder Publishing by Adrian Dickens and was rebranded as Adder Technology in 1986.
 It relocated to Bar Hill in 2012.

-Overview
+Products

-Adder develop hardware-based, remote-management devices which are sold under the brand name 'Adder'.
+Adder develops hardware-based, remote-management devices sold under the brand 'Adder'.
 Products include KVM switches (analog and Cat5), KVM over IP, digital signage products, remote office/branch office solutions, and out-of-band management solutions.

+Recognition

 Adder Technology has won Deloitte Touche Tohmatsu's "Fast 50" designation in the Deloitte Fast 500 awards for 8 consecutive years.
 The company has received a Queen's Award for Enterprise.

-The company has offices in the US, UK, Germany, the Netherlands and Singapore, and a global distribution network.
-Some 60% of its production is exported to Europe and the United States.
-It was founded in 1984 by Adrian Dickens.